STAMP-project/test-runner/README.md

    * `AbstractParser.OutputFormat pitOutputFormat`: specify the output format to be used for the mutation analyzed.
 Possible values are `AbstractParser.OutputFormat.XML` or `AbstractParser.OutputFormat.CSV`.
 Default is `AbstractParser.OutputFormat.XML`.
 The `AbstractParser.OutputFormat.XML` contains more information than the `AbstractParser.OutputFormat.CSV`.
    * `String jacocoAgentIncludes`: used in the online mode of coverage computation.
 Passed to the jacoco agent as the `includes` option.
    * `String jacocoAgentExcludes`: used in the online mode of coverage computation.
 Passed to the jacoco agent as the `excludes` option.
+   * `int nbFailingLoadClass`: specify the number of "ClassNotFoundException" throws when running the tests.

 ## Dependency: